Mossaed/pdsnd_github/README.md

 ### Date created
 29/01/2023
+Include the date you created this project and README file.

 ### Project Title
- HEAD
 Post your work on Github
- 7154ff4
 Replace the Project Title

-Post your work on Github Project documentation

 ### Description
- HEAD
-Version Control on git
+Version Control on git commands for DSND

- 7154ff4
 Describe what your project is about and what it does

-Version Control on git commands for DSND documentation
 ### Files used
- HEAD
 Bikeshare.py
- 7154ff4
 Include the files used

-Bikesharey.py
- documentation

 ### Credits
 https://github.com/udacity/pdsnd_github
+It's important to give proper credit.
+Add links to any repo that inspired you or blogposts you consulted.